 - A detailed analysis of the relative performance of their networks benchmarked against a large dataset

-- A unique ‘normalisation’ analysis which enables a like-for-like comparison of networks whilst maintaining confidentiality (external comparisons are made anonymously)
+- A unique ‘normalisation’ analysis which enables a like-for-like comparison of networks whilst maintaining confidentiality as external comparisons are made anonymously

-- An annual participation to track improvements yearly and quantify the impact of cost reduction initiatives
+- Annual participation to track improvements yearly and quantify the impact of cost reduction initiatives

 - Insights to improve energy efficiency, including access to case studies from top performing networks

-- A possible participation in MEE Optimisation projects which implement energy reduction measures, together with innovative capex financing and managed energy contracts
+- A possible participation in MEE Optimisation projects which identify and implement energy reduction measures

 - Demonstration of positive action on energy efficiency and greenhouse gas reduction to stakeholders.

 The MEE Benchmarking methodology enables consistent evaluation and comparison of network energy efficiency across a range of factors.
-It normalises for variables outside the energy managers’ control (e.g. country, market and technology), enabling like-for-like comparison.
+It normalises for variables outside the energy managers’ control (e.g. population distribution and climate), enabling like-for-like comparison.
 This adjustment is achieved with multi-variable regression techniques.
 Energy consumption can be converted into greenhouse gas emissions using country grid electricity and diesel conversion factors to help the mobile industry to lower its emissions per connection in accordance with Mobile’s Green Manifesto 2009.

 The MEE service is contributing to the Global eSustainability Initiative Energy Efficiency Inter-Operator Collaboration Group (GeSI EE-IOCG) which is working to develop common ICT industry standards for energy efficiency.
 In addition, the GSMA is collaborating with the European Commission, the International Telecommunication Union (ITU) and the European Telecommunications Standards Institute on standardisation, including methodologies to assess environmental impact.
 The GSMA’s MEE Benchmarking methodology has been included in a global standard by the ITU, namely Recommendation ITU-T L.1410 ‘Methodology for Environmental Impact Assessment of ICT Goods, Networks and Services’.